AES (NYSE:AES) Releases Earnings Results, Misses Estimates By $0.04 EPS

-AES (NYSE:AES – Get Free Report) released its quarterly earnings data on Thursday.
+AES (NYSE:AES – Get Free Report) released its earnings results on Friday.
 The utilities provider reported $0.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.04), RTT News reports.
-AES had a negative net margin of 3.59% and a positive return on equity of 38.46%.
-The business had revenue of $3.03 billion for the quarter, compared to the consensus estimate of $3.08 billion.
-During the same quarter in the prior year, the business posted $0.34 earnings per share.
-AES’s revenue for the quarter was down 1.7% on a year-over-year basis.
-AES updated its FY 2023 guidance to $1.65-$1.75 EPS and its FY23 guidance to $1.65-1.75 EPS.
+The company had revenue of $3.03 billion during the quarter, compared to analyst estimates of $3.08 billion.
+AES had a negative net margin of 2.70% and a positive return on equity of 36.54%.
+The company’s revenue for the quarter was down 1.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.34 EPS.

 AES Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, August 15th.
-Investors of record on Tuesday, August 1st will be issued a dividend of $0.1659 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 15th.
+Shareholders of record on Tuesday, August 1st will be given a dividend of $0.1659 per share.
 The ex-dividend date of this dividend is Monday, July 31st.
-This represents a $0.66 annualized dividend and a dividend yield of 3.21%.
-AES’s dividend payout ratio (DPR) is presently -80.49%.
+This represents a $0.66 dividend on an annualized basis and a yield of 3.38%.
+AES’s payout ratio is -108.19%.

 Wall Street Analysts Forecast Growth